EQWorks/mobileSDK-documentation/docs/androidsdk_2.1.1.md

 </td>

-<td>This value determines for how many days, the beacon list will be saved into the cache.
-The default value is 1. app developers can send any number from 1 to 30.
-After 30 days, the cache is cleared.
-If the refresh value is set to false, SDK will read data from the cache or server depending on the data availability in the cache.
+<td>This parameter represents the number of days a beacon result will be saved in the cache.
+The default value is 1. the valid value range is 1 to 30.
+After 30 days, the cache gets cleared.
+As long as app developers send refresh param false, SDK will read data from cache/ server depending on data availability.

 </td>